JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

 1. Describe what a function is
 2. Talk about how functions are used in Excel
 3. Learn about some of the more common and/or particularly useful Excel functions
+4. Discuss how to access Microsoft's reference documentation for Excel

 ## What is a Function